Katikistan/Notes/Networking.md

 input to the encryption algorithm, along with the plaintext and a key.
 The nonce provides an extra level of security by ensuring that the same plaintext and key will not produce the same ciphertext even if the same encryption algorithm is used.
 In some cases, the nonce is used to make sure that the data that is exchanged between the sender and receiver is unique and has not been tampered with.
 The nonce is sent along with the message and the recipient can check if it is unique or not, if the nonce is not unique then the message is dropped.

 Nonces are widely used in various cryptographic protocols like in the WPA2 wireless security protocol and in the AES-GCM encryption algorithm.

+can protect against a replay attack:
+When a message is received, the nonce is checked against a database of previously used nonces.
+If the nonce has already been used, the message is rejected, thus preventing a replay attack.
 ## Replay attack
 A replay attack is a type of network security attack in which an attacker intercepts and records a legitimate network packet and then retransmits it at a later time.
 The goal of a replay attack is to gain unauthorized access to a network or system by replaying a previously captured packet that contains valid authentication or session information.